SarahIsWeird/rubiksinfo/README.md

 Since it's been written in the span of about a week, this website isn't as fleshed out as other projects might be, so don't expect a very modern website.
 However, if you still want to take a look at it, feel free to do so at https://rubiksinfo.de.

-# Docker
+## Docker

 If you want to run the web page in a docker container, you can run these commands: to build the image:

-docker build . -t frontendimage:1.0
+docker build . -t rubiksimage:1.0

 to run the container:

-docker run -d -p 8080:8080 --name frontendcontainer frontendimage:1.0
+docker run -d -p 8080:8080 --name rubiksinfocontainer rubiksimage:1.0